peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context object to control the precision.
-The rounding and exponent range settings of this context are ignored.
+ * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used only if the exact result would have a nonterminating binary expansion.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case this method is the same as ToExtendedFloat.

 <b>Returns:</b>